Did you grow up in a home where dogs were always kept outside? Now, maybe you realize that’s not in the best interest of every dog.

 If you’re afraid to leave your Goldendoodle inside your home all day, crate training is a great way to keep them (and your stuff) safe when your dog is home alone.
 When done correctly, crate training isn’t about punishing your dog and “locking them up.”
 Crate training is about providing a safe place for your dog to relax and feel protected.

-Another reason crate training is crucial is that your Goldendoodle is bound to encounter a kennel at some point in their life.
+Another reason crate training is crucial is that your Goldendoodle will encounter a kennel at some point in their life.
 It could be at the vet, groomer, or doggie daycare.
-Dogs who aren’t used to a crate can panic in a kennel and hurt themselves trying to escape.
+Dogs not used to a crate can panic in a kennel and hurt themselves trying to escape.

 How Cold Can a Goldendoodle Tolerate?
 How Hot?